Bylaws & Charters

 - the Company’s internal audit function and its efficiency;

-- the quality, integrity and legal control of the statutory and the consolidated annual accounts and the financial statements of the Company, including the follow up of questions and recommendations made by the auditors;
+- the quality, integrity and legal control of the statutory and the consolidated annual accounts and the financial and non-financial statements of the Company, including the follow up of questions and recommendations made by the auditors;

 - the relationship with the Company’s auditors and the assessment and monitoring of the independence of the auditors;